EanNewton/Citrus/Main Dishes/Fish Tacos.md

 ### For the tomatillo, grapefruit, and chilli salsa
 * 4 tomatillos (or green tomatoes, or failing that just use red), diced
-* 1/2 red onion, diced, or the same amount of Lime-Pickled Red Onions (see: )
+* 1/2 red onion, diced, or the same amount of [Lime-Pickled Red Onions](https://github.com/EanNewton/Citrus/blob/master/Preserves/Lime-Pickled%20Red%20Onions.md)
 * 1 garlic clove, finely chopped
 * 1 large pink or red grapefruit, segmented and diced
 * 1 red chilli, finely chopped